Why would someone need an LPA?

 Before you appoint someone as Lasting Power of Attorney, or if you’ve been appointed by someone already, it’s always important to remember that this role may involve making some difficult decisions with regards to healthcare and finances.

 Your authority as an attorney

-Many people mistakenly believe that a Lasting Power of Attorney gives someone unlimited power to make decisions on behalf of the donor, however, this is not the case.
+Many people mistakenly believe that a LPA gives someone unlimited power to make decisions on behalf of the donor, however, this is not the case.
 An attorney can only make decisions with regards to what has been specified in the legal document.

 Although you can be appointed as an attorney for a health and welfare LPA as well as a property and financial LPA, you cannot make decisions on both if you have only been appointed as an attorney of one of these categories.